 Simply combine and rub the spices and distribute them equally over both sides of the tuna.
 Heat the cooking oil in a big cast iron pan over medium to medium-high heat.

 Once the oil has heated and is shimmering, add the Tuna Steaks.
-Cook for a couple of minutes on each side for rare, or 3-5 minutes for each side for medium to well done.
+Cook for a couple of minutes on each side for rare, or 3-5 minutes on each side for medium to well done.
 Take away from the pan and serve right away.

 Blackened Tuna Steak on Blackstone Griddle